parth-github/mongo-aggregation-framework/README.md

 ### Load Sample Dataset
 1) Extract the zipped folder(aggregations.zip) in your local machine.
-2) Run 'mongoimport' tool from command line to load database into current mongo database server.
+2) Run 'mongoimport' tool from the command line to load the database into the current mongo database server.

 mongoexport --uri=mongodb://127.0.0.1:27017 --db=aggregations --collection=stocks --out=<your-file-location>\sample_datasets\stocks.json --type json

 OR,

-3) The datasets can be restored by using MongoDB Compass tool.
+3) The datasets can be restored by using the MongoDB Compass tool.

 ## Summary Of Repository